-THE HUMAN VOICE considered as a musical instrument consists of four parts :---
+THE HUMAN VOICE considered as a musical instrument consists of four parts:-

-1. THE CHEST OR THORAX and the LUNGS containing the air which is the motor element.

-2. THE WINDPIPE OR TRACHEA, in which the air is carried up and down.

-III.-SECTION OF THE HUMAN BODY.
-(Adapted from Küss and Czermak.)
-N, Nasal passages; H, Hard palate; S, Soft palate; E, Eustachian tube.

-3. THE VOICE-BOX OR LARYNX, in which are situated the vocal ligaments forming the vibrating element.

-4. THE UPPER PART OF THE THROAT OR PHARYNX, THE MOUTH AND THE NASAL PASSAGES forming the resonator.
+- 1. THE CHEST OR THORAX and the Lungs containing the air which is the motor element. - 2.
+THE WINDPIPE OR TRACHEA, in which the air is carried up and down. - 3.
+The Voice-box or Larynx, in which are situated the vocal ligaments forming the vibrating element. - 4.
+THE UPPER PART OF THE THROAT OR PHARYNX, THE MOUTH AND THE NASAL PASSAGES forming the resonator.